ClaireBCodes/memoryGame/Memory/README.md

 Kanban and User Stories

 To Do
-- GameLogic gameboard structure has changed.
+o GameLogic gameboard structure has changed.
 Will break things downstream
 - Improve the background
 - style the text
 - develop a card back to display
 - front of card background to display
 - style the matched pairs
 - flip animation
-- lockout timer while displaying and flipping back
+- lockout timer while displaying and flipping back - try to do with css rather than js
 - style the options bar (especially for small screens)
 - improve responsive grid to lock in particular ratios and scale cards down accordingly
 - Have match style set from dropdown to be used to make game board